fbergama/taw/02 HTTP/00_basic_http_server/README.md

 ## Testing the webserver

-To test it with the browser, open (http://localhost:8080/index.html)[http://localhost:8080/index.html]
+To test it with the browser, open [http://localhost:8080/index.html](http://localhost:8080/index.html)

 ### Testing with telnet

-Run
+Run:

 ```
 telnet localhost 8080
 ```